 A relatively large number of people in Trapper Creek - Skwentna telecommute to their jobs.
 Overall, about 35.65% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-One of the nice things about Trapper Creek - Skwentna is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Trapper Creek - Skwentna is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-In terms of college education, Trapper Creek - Skwentna is nearly on par with the US average for all cities of 21.84%: 18.88% of adults 25 and older in Trapper Creek - Skwentna have a bachelor's degree or advanced degree.
+The education level of Trapper Creek - Skwentna citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.88% of adults 25 and older in Trapper Creek - Skwentna have a college degree.

 The per capita income in Trapper Creek - Skwentna in 2022 was $45,111, which is upper middle income relative to Alaska, and wealthy relative to the rest of the US.
 This equates to an annual income of $180,444 for a family of four.
 However, Trapper Creek - Skwentna contains both very wealthy and poor people as well.